zackw/www.owlfolio.org/content/research/radical-simplification-will-not-save-the-world.md

+---
-Title: Radical simplification will not save the world
+title: Radical simplification will not save the world
-Date: 2013-05-22 19:02
+date: 2013-05-22 19:02
-Slug: radical-simplification-will-not-save-the-world
+slug: radical-simplification-will-not-save-the-world
+...

 Seems like every time I go to a security conference these days there's at least one short talk where people are proposing to start over and